sonic-pi-net/sonic-pi/TRANSLATION-WORKFLOW.md

 1. [Lock the Sonic Pi project](https://hosted.weblate.org/projects/sonic-pi/#repository)
-   on Weblate, then wait for Weblate to automatically commit and merge all oustanding  translation updates and wait for it to push them from Weblate to Github.
+   on Weblate, then wait for Weblate to automatically commit and merge all outstanding  translation updates and wait for it to push them from Weblate to Github.

 2. Update your local repo to the current HEAD of the master branch from